richelbilderbeek/city_of_thieves/Article/README.md

 It is unknown which of these three streets results in the highest chance of success.

+This research answers all the questions a player of 'City of Thieves' may have, solving one more puzzle that has plagued humanity for decades.

 ## Hypotheses

+ * H_0: the dice rolls at the start of the game do not influence the chance of winning the game, when the game is played optimally
+ * H_1: the potion picked at the start of the game do not influence the chance of winning the game, when the game is played optimally
- * H_0: it does not matter which of the three streets is picked at the initial junction for the chance of winning the game
+ * H_2: it does not matter which of the three streets is picked at the initial junction for the chance of winning the game, when the game is played optimally

 ## Methods

 To allow the game to be solved by a computer, it has been converted to a computer game.

+We used [a] technique to answer the hypotheses.

+We picked this technique, because [...]

 Assigning pay-off values to certain location is expected to fail, as only a location is uninformative.
 For example, one can reach a certain